 There are two basic ways to discover leaking air in your home.
 First, you can hire an energy auditor to perform a blower door test.
 This involves mounting a large fan in an exterior door frame, turning it on with all the windows and doors closed, and drawing out the home’s air and lowering the pressure.
 The auditor then walks around and tries to detect where air might be leaking by means of waving a smoke pencil.
 The auditor may also employ thermographic scanning, a method using an infrared camera to record warm and cool spots in the home.

 Fixing leaking air is fairly straightforward.
-Use weatherstripping, sealant or insulation to plug up the holes, cracks and gaps you discover.
+Use weatherstripping, sealant or insulation to plug up any holes, cracks, and gaps you discover.
 Obtain fire-safe containers to place over recessed lighting in the attic.
 Add insulation to the attic floor so that it covers joists.

 For more on finding and sealing air leaks, contact Elite Air.
-We have served the Hamilton area for more than 25 years.
+Our skilled Trenton heating and cooling professionals have served the entire Hamilton Township area for more than 25 years.

 24-Hour Emergency Service